ardatan/graphql-import/README.md

 }
 ```

-Please refer to [`src/index.test.ts`](src/index.test.ts) for more examples.
+Please refer to [`src/index.test.ts`](https://github.com/graphcool/graphql-import/blob/master/src/index.test.ts) for more examples.

 ## Development

-The [implemenentation documentation](https://graphql-import.now.sh/) documents how things are implemented under the hood.
+The [implementation documentation](https://graphql-import.now.sh/) documents how things are implemented under the hood.
 You can also use the VSCode test setup to debug your code/tests.

 ## Related topics & next steps